solana-labs/solana/docs/src/staking.md

  Ledger Nano.
  [Staking commands using the Solana Command Line Tools](cli/delegate-stake.md).

- - Exodus software wallet makes the process very simple.
+ - Exodus makes the process very simple.
 See their [FAQ](https://support.exodus.com/article/1551-solana-staking-faq) for details.

 #### Create a Stake Account
 A stake account is a different type of account from a wallet address